ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 You can also publish your games privately, so that only people you give the link to can play and view it.

 To read more about how to do this, check out the [Templates](../../gameplay/collaboration_reference/) tutorial.
-Both tutorials and games could be published privately, so that you can control who may access them.
+Both templates and games can be published privately, so that you can control who may access them.

 ---